rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_email_sub_news_sqli.md

 ## Vulnerable Application

 Email Subscribers & Newsletters plugin contains an unauthenticated timebased SQL injection in versions before 4.3.1.
-The vulnerable parameter is in the `hash` parameter.
+The `hash` parameter is vulnerable to injection.

 All versions can be downloaded from [wordress.org](https://wordpress.org/plugins/email-subscribers/advanced/) or [4.2.2](https://downloads.wordpress.org/plugin/email-subscribers.4.2.2.zip)